abdulahmad/EA-NHL-Tools/QFS-To-BMP/README.md

 1. Once you've already run `qfsToSpit`, in the `QFS-To-BMP` folder, run `node batchUnpackedEAPalToAct`.

 ### More Info & issues

-- I've noticed CTLogos don't get the right palette for some reason

 - `HOMEPAL3.QFS` and `AWAYPAL3.QFS` seem to contain the palette used to generate `HOMEPALS.BIN` and `AWAYPALS.BIN`